antifuchs/nonzero_ext/README.md

 Rust ships with non-zero integer types now, which let programmers promise (memory-savingly!) that a number can never be zero.
-That's great, but sadly the standard library has no traits you can use to represent all the non-zero integer types.
+That's great, but sadly the standard library has not got a whole lot of tools to help you use them ergonomically.

-## Examples
+### A macro for non-zero constant literals

+Creating and handling constant literals is neat, but the standard library (and the rust parser at the moment) have no affordances to easily create values of `num::NonZeroU*` types from constant literals.
+THis crate ships a `nonzero!` macro that lets you write `nonzero!(20u32)` instead of the cumbersome `NonZeroU32::new(20).unwrap()`.

+### Traits for generic non-zeroness

+The stdlib `num::NonZeroU*` types do not implement any common traits (and neither do their zeroable equivalents).
 Where this lack of traits in the standard library becomes problematic is if you want to write a function that takes a vector of integers, and that returns a vector of the corresponding non-zero integer types, minus any elements that were zero in the original.
 You can write that with the standard library quite easily for concrete types:

 ```rust
 fn only_nonzeros(v: Vec<u8>) -> Vec<NonZeroU8>